 A Type Two wound must be filled with granulation tissue before the skin cells can cover it.
 Conversely, if the wound has too much granulation tissue (that is, if it’s got proud flesh), the skin cells can’t cover it.
 But, honestly, the process usually works out pretty well, particularly if you, under the direction of your veterinarian, stay out of the way, and provide proper assistance, as necessary.

 #3.
 Wound contraction is the coolest part of the whole process.
-(At least, that’s what I think.
-To be brutally honest, none of the wound healing texts with which I am familiar talk about any part of wound healing being “cool.”)
-Wound contraction makes the wound smaller, and it happens almost overnight, after the wound has filled with granulation tissue.
-The granulation tissue has muscle fibers in it, too, and once the wound has filled, those fibers contract, and pull the edges of the wound closer together.
+At least, that’s what I think.
+To be brutally honest, none of the wound healing texts with which I am familiar talk about any part of wound healing being “cool.”
+I think it’s cool because wound contraction makes the wound smaller.
+It happens almost overnight, after the wound has filled with granulation tissue, usually starting about three weeks after the initial wound.
+Granulation tissue has muscle fibers in it, too, and once the wound has filled, those fibers contract, and pull the edges of the wound closer together.
 One night you’ve got a two inch gap in your horse’s wound; the next morning, bada bing bada boom, you’ve got a half inch gap.
-See, I told you the body tried to heal itself.
+See, I told you the body tries to heal itself.

 #4.
 Once the skin cells have grown all the way across the contracted wound, the type two wound has healed.
 Unfortunately (sort of), your horse will be left with a scar.**